 For this particular flight, I was seated in 4K, a window seat.
 See seat plan of Qatar Airways’ Boeing 787.

-QA’s Business Class on the Dreamliner is a very comfortable one an among the best in the skies.
+QA’s Business Class on the Dreamliner is very comfortable, and among the best in the skies.
 The seat has a pitch of 50 inches (127 cm) and a width of 22 inches (56 cm).
-The seat is angled towards the windows (for window seats) or the plane’s center line (for middle seats).
+The seat is angled towards the windows (for window seats) or the plane’s centerline (for middle seats).
 In front of each seat is a 17-inch (43 cm) Android TV (more on that below), with a footrest hidden in the compartment below the entertainment screen.
 Larger items such as your carry-on bags can be stored under the footrest.
-The large, wood-trimmed and shiny tray table is located below the TV screen and is released by pulling it towards you, after which you can fold it out.
+The large, wood-trimmed, and shiny tray table is located below the TV screen and is released by pulling it towards you, after which you can fold it out.

 At the touch of a button, the seat converts into a generous 80-inch (203 cm) long, 30-inch (76 cm) wide flat-bed.
 The bed is also wider than the seat itself (30 inches or 76 cm) as the armrest disappears in the flat-bed position.
 One disadvantage of the flat-bed is that your legs and feet rest on the ottoman below the fixed table and entertainment screen, so they may hit the table as you move position during your sleep.

 What are the best Business Class seats on QA’s B787-8?